huggingface/accelerate/docs/source/usage_guides/distributed_inference.md

 Distributed inference can fall into three brackets:

 1. Loading an entire model onto each GPU and sending chunks of a batch through each model at a time
-2. Load parts of a model onto each GPU and process a single input at one time
+2. Loading parts of a model onto each GPU and processing a single input at one time
-3. Load parts of a model onto each GPU and use what is called scheduled Pipeline Parallelism to combine the two prior techniques.
+3. Loading parts of a model onto each GPU and using what is called scheduled Pipeline Parallelism to combine the two prior techniques.

-We're going to go through the first and the last, showcasing how to do each as they are more realistic scenarios.
+We're going to go through the first and the last bracket, showcasing how to do each as they are more realistic scenarios.

-## Sending chunks of inputs automatically to each loaded model
+## Sending chunks of a batch automatically to each loaded model

-This is the most memory-intensive solution, as it requires each GPU keeps a full copy of the model in memory at a given time.
+This is the most memory-intensive solution, as it requires each GPU to keep a full copy of the model in memory at a given time.

 Normally when doing this, users send the model to a specific device to load it from the CPU, and then move each prompt to a different device.